 Do all things without grumbling or disputing, that you may be blameless and innocent, children of God without blemish in the midst of a crooked and twisted generation, among whom you shine as lights in the world, holding fast to the word of life.
 Philippians 2:14–16 ESV

 This article is brought to you by the Advanced Writers and Speakers Association (AWSA).

 About the author: April Newbell is a retired office manager for a family medicine office and an aspiring writer.
 She has previously published two devotionals on christiandeovtions.us.
+She enjoys writing devotions to which everyone can relate and apply to their lives.
 April and her husband, along with their dog, live in Huntsville, Alabama.

 Join the conversation: What blessings are you thankful for today?